leopauly/s2l/index.md

 task.
-With simulation and real robot experiments, we show that the proposed method can be used to learn tasks from a single demonstration under varying conditions of viewpoints, object properties, morphology of manipulators and scene backgrounds.
+With simulation and real robot experiments, we show that the proposed method can be used to learn tasks from a single demonstration under varying conditions of viewpoints, object properties, morphology of manipulators and scene backgrounds.<a href="https://arxiv.org/pdf/1810.07483.pdf"> [view paper] </a>
 </p>

 <!--- ---------------------------------------------------------------------------------------- ----